Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 	autoSetupRemote = true
 ```

-## What is .gitconfig
+## What is git config?

 A `.gitconfig` is a file that configures git.
 Duh.

-It is a set of files that tells git how to operate.
+There's actually 3 files that tell git how to operate.
-On UNIX-like systems, the user's config is located at `~/.gitconfig`.
-This file gets appended when running `git config --global --add ...`.
-Omitting `--global` writes to the repo's `.git/config`.
-There's also an even higher `--system` arguent.
-Don't use `--system`.
+Running `git config --add` will append one of these files.
+In order from lowest to highest priority:

+1. System: `/etc/gitconfig`.
+Config that applies to all users on a system.
+It is configured with `--system` argument.
+1. User: `~/.gitconfig`: Config that applies to all repos of a user.
+It is configured with `--global` argument.
+1. Repo: `.git/config`: Config that applies to a single repo.
+It is configured with no arguments.

-This article disects my user's git config.
-However, the leanings apply at all levels.
+This article disects my user git config.
+However, the configurations apply at all levels.

 ## User section